 Explore themes from life using creative writing, conversations, and other creative approaches

 Visit the Out of Our Heads website to see an example of what can be achieved through art therapy.

 NCIM’s creative writing programme is led by Fiona Hamilton, who has extensive experience of working in the NHS with people affected by health challenges such as cancer.

 Where are the Creative Writing courses delivered?

-Some of our courses are supported by charitable funding from the Lark Trust and therefore offered for free.
+Our first course in 2019 is supported by charitable funding from the Lark Trust and therefore offered for free.

-We also run paid for courses and will publish prices when we are ready to run our next course.
+We also run paid for courses and will publish prices when we are ready to run our next public course.